Castle Island (Slotsholmen) Walking Tour, Copenhagen

 1) Christiansborg Palace (must see)

-If you have the Copenhagen Card for tourists, admission to the royal reception rooms (as well as the nearby stables, kitchen, and underground ruins) is free.
+Owned by the Danish Government, parts of Christiansborg are open to the public.
+If you have a Copenhagen Card for tourists, admission to the royal reception rooms (as well as the stables, kitchen, and underground ruins) is free.
 Highlights of the experience include the Queen's china collection; her ornate ceremonial library; and the Great Hall, which today is adorned with tapestries chronicling Denmark's history.
 The detail in the hand paintings that cover every square inch of some of the rooms is simply amazing.

-If you don't have the Copenhagen Card (or don't want to pay to get in), it is still possible to walk around the courtyard and go up the tower (Copenhagen's tallest), where a nice observation area looks over the city on all sides.
+If you don't have a Copenhagen Card (or don't want to pay to get in), it is still possible to walk around the courtyard and go up the Tower (Copenhagen's tallest), where a nice observation area looks over the city on all sides.
 There's even a small elevator that takes groups of 8ish at a time to the top, so definitely do this, if nothing else.
+Access to the viewing platform is free, though passing through a security check is required due to the official nature of the building.

 Why You Should Visit:

-The library is the stuff of dreams, and one could easily spend an hour looking at the modern tapestries.
+The on-site library is the stuff of dreams, and one could easily spend an hour looking at the modern tapestries.

 Tip:

-Always look out for the free English hour-long tours included in your ticket (they are at 3pm each day but also at different times in the weekends: 12pm/2pm), unless you'd rather wander the rooms on your own, reading the descriptions.
+Always look out for the free English one-hour tours included in your ticket (they run at 3 pm each day but also at different times during weekends: 12 pm or 2pm), unless you'd rather wander the rooms on your own, reading the descriptions.

 2

-Old Stock Exchange
+Old Stock Exchange (Borsen)

-2) Old Stock Exchange
+2) Old Stock Exchange (Borsen)

 Tip: